lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-15-what-are-design-patterns--memento.md

 ---
 title: "Memento Pattern"
-draft: false
+date: 2024-07-15
+categories:
+    - Design Patterns
+tags:
+    - design patterns
+    - behavioral patterns
+    - memento
+    - undo
-bookHidden: true
+bookHidden: false
 ---

-# Memento Pattern
+Sometimes you just want to hit undo and pretend the last few minutes never happened — in your editor, not in life (unfortunately).
+That’s exactly the kind of problem the **Memento** pattern is designed to solve.

-The **Memento** pattern is a behavioral design pattern that allows an object to save and restore its state without exposing its internal structure.
-This pattern is particularly useful for implementing undo/redo functionality, as it captures an object’s state at a specific moment and allows it to be restored later.
+Memento is a behavioral design pattern that lets an object save and later restore its internal state without exposing how it works inside.
+It’s the pattern behind familiar features like undo/redo, snapshots, checkpoints, and “restore previous version”.

 ## Intent

-**The main intent of the Memento pattern is to capture and externalize an object’s internal state so that it can be restored later without violating encapsulation.** By storing snapshots of an object’s state, this pattern enables undo and redo operations, making it ideal for applications like text editors or graphical editors.
+Capture and externalize an object’s internal state so that it can be restored later **without breaking encapsulation**.
+Instead of sprinkling custom undo logic everywhere, you take snapshots of state and roll back to them when needed.

 ## Problem and Solution

 ### Problem

-Imagine a text editor where users can type text and use the undo function to revert to a previous state.
-Without a way to store and restore the state of the editor, implementing an undo function would be difficult, requiring complex logic to track every change.
+Imagine a text editor where users can type freely and then undo changes.
+Without a clean way to store and restore state, you’d end up tracking every tiny modification, or worse, hard‑coding “undo” logic into every operation.
+It quickly becomes a mess.

 ### Solution

-The Memento pattern solves this problem by capturing snapshots (mementos) of the editor’s state at specific points in time.
-When the user performs an undo, the editor can restore a previous state from its saved mementos.
-This design keeps the internal details of the editor hidden from external objects, adhering to the principle of encapsulation.
+With Memento, the editor simply takes snapshots (mementos) of its state at meaningful points in time.
+When the user hits undo, the editor restores a previous snapshot.
+The rest of the system never needs to know what “state” means for the editor — it just stores and passes around opaque memento objects.

 ## Structure